 In all the above, my work is informed by:

-Eco-practice and eco-supervision.
+Eco-practice / eco-supervision.

 Art Psychotherapy: my approach is trauma-informed pluralistic art psychotherapy, with a person-centred core.
 I work collaboratively, aligning with co-production principles and practises.